live-keys/livekeys/doc/pages/deployment-scripts.md

 # Deployment Scripts

-Deployment scripts are part of Live CVs build, deploy and package process, offering a standardized way to create packages.
-If you will look into Live CVs main repository or the tutorial repository, you will see a file named _livecv.json_ and _live.tutorial.json_ respectively.
+Deployment scripts are part of Livekeys's build, deploy and package process, offering a standardized way to create packages.
+If you will look into Livekeyss main repository or the tutorial repository, you will see a file named _livekeys.json_ and _live.tutorial.json_ respectively.
 These files describe the contents of the repository in terms of modules and dependencies, and the steps required to build, deploy and package the repository with different compilers.
-The files are used by Live CV's [deployment kit](https://github.com/livecv/livecv-deploy-kit) in order to determine the repository configuration.
-Within a Live CV repository, the scripts expect to find a file that starts with _live_ and ends with _.json_ extension.
+The files are used by Livekeys's [package manager](https://github.com/live-keys/livepm) in order to determine the repository configuration.
+Within a Livekeys repository, the scripts expect to find a file that starts with _live_ and ends with _.json_ extension.

 The files are split into the following main sections: